 - Water Chakra

-The chakra of pleasure, and is blocked by guilt.
+The chakra of pleasure is blocked by guilt.
 Aang’s abandonment of the Air Nomads is something he struggles with throughout the entire series.

 - Fire Chakra